Here's What We Do

-There are over 15,000 people in Pequannock Township and only 50 or so are First Aid Squad members.
-As the township grows in size and diversity, we need dedicated people from a variety of backgrounds to join our team.
-After all, Pequannock isn’t someone else’s township – it’s yours.
-We want to reflect that.
+Pequannock Township is home to over 15,000 people, yet fewer than 50 serve as First Aid Squad members.
+As our community grows in size and diversity, we need dedicated individuals from all backgrounds to join us.
+Pequannock isn’t just anyone’s township—it’s yours, and we want our team to reflect that.

 Nature of EMS Work